phanx-wow/LibRealmInfo/README.md

 License
 ----------

-Copyright (c) 2014 Phanx <<addons@phanx.net>>.
+Copyright (c) 2014 Phanx.
 See the accompanying LICENSE file for the terms under which this library is licensed.
 In particular, no standalone redistribution is permitted.